Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **T** When creating a heater: temperature sensor number, required (see M308).
 When creating a LED strip: LED type (optional): 0 = DotStar, 1 = RGB Neopixel (default), 2 = RGBW Neopixel.
 DotStar LEDs can normally be assigned only to an output intended for them.
 * **Lbbb** or **Laaa:bbb** (optional, for spindles only, RRF 3.3 and later) RPM values that are achieved at zero PWM (optional) and at maximum PWM.
 * **Kaaa(:bbb[:ccc])** (optional, for spindles only, RRF 3.5 and later) PWM values (0..1) for spindle control (max [aaa] - or - min, max [aaa:bbb] - or - min, max, idle [aaa:bbb:ccc])
-* **Unnn** (optional, for LED strips only) The number of LEDs in the strip for the driver to buffer.
-This must be at least the number of LEDs in the strip (larger is OK but wastes memory).
+* **Unnn** (optional, RRF 3.5 and later, for LED strips only) The maximum number of LEDs in the strip.
+Larger values use more memory.

 ^1^ Check the individual hardware pages, some IO pins have permanent pullups.